 A visit to tasting room at the winery named for the star

 I remember the Perry Mason television series.
 I was quite young when it originally aired from 1957 to 1965 and it may be reruns I remember.
 I also remember the Ironside television series which ran from 1967 to 1975.
 Both shows were favourites of my parents and both starred actor Raymond Burr.
-On a recent trip to California’s Sonoma County I discovered there was a Raymond Burr winery.
+On a 2016 trip to California’s Sonoma County I discovered there was a Raymond Burr winery.
 I had to visit.

 Raymond Burr was born in British Columbia, Canada, but moved to California with his mother when he was eight years old.
 He and Robert Benevides met as actors on the Perry Mason series.
 In addition to working in television together, they cultivated orchids, registering over 250 hybrids named after Raymond’s friends, and bought and managed an island in Fiji where they raised cattle and coconuts.
 And they started a winery in Dry Creek Valley near Healdsburg in Sonoma County.

 The first grapes were planted in 1986.
 The first vintage was produced in 1990 and released in 1995.
 Burr had planned to name the venture Quinta dos Dois Amigos (Portuguese for The Farm of Two Friends), but after Burr’s death in 1993, Benevides decided to name the winery in memory of Burr.

 When I arrived at the tasting room, I was told the red wines were sold out.
 A white and a port remained.
 I didn’t try the white, but I did sample the port.
 It was smooth and excellent.
 The man in the tasting room said I should have expected that given Benevides’ Portuguese heritage.